Charles Graner: Verdict

 On January 15, 2005, Graner was found guilty of assault, battery, conspiracy, maltreatment of detainees, committing indecent acts and dereliction of duty and sentenced to 10 years' imprisonment, reduction in rank to private, a dishonorable discharge, and the loss of all pay and benefits.

 Defense lawyer Guy Womack contended that Graner and the six other Abu Ghraib guards charged with abuses were being scapegoated.
 For example, The Washington Post reported in 2004 that a torture position known as a "Palestinian hanging", where a prisoner is suspended by their hands behind their back, was approved by the Bush administration for use in CIA interrogations (termed an "enhanced interrogation technique" by the CIA).

 Graner's mother, Irma Graner said, "You know it's the higher-ups that should be on trial ... they let the little guys take the fall for them.
 But the truth will come out eventually."

 Life post-trial

 Graner was imprisoned in the United States Disciplinary Barracks in Leavenworth, Kansas.

 In 2005, while serving time for his role in the Abu Ghraib scandal, Graner married fellow Abu Ghraib guard Megan Ambuhl.
 Graner was in a relationship with fellow soldier, Lynndie England, and they had a child.
-Megan was not permitted to see him for the first 2½ years of his incarceration; it was a proxy wedding with a friend.
+Ambuhl was not permitted to see him for the first 2½ years of his incarceration; it was a proxy wedding with a friend.
 Ambuhl previously pleaded guilty to two minor charges but served no jail time and was discharged.

 Graner was released from prison after serving 6 1/2 years of a ten-year sentence.
 He remained on parole until December 25, 2014.

 Graner and his wife have declined interview requests.